marcb1387/reports/README.md

 -c, --check will check the area for the amount of pokestops vs amount of research tasks before posting and perform a filecheck to see if a report has already ran today.
 CRON use for running every X amount of minutes to autopost after all stops have scanned for research.
 Do not use with -s.

 -a, --area allows to pass optional area, webhook, areanames or author.
-If this is not used the config.ini defults will be used.
+If this is not used the config.ini defaults will be used.

 -g, --gif will load Animated Gif Sprites for pokemon vs the standard images.

 -s, --safe Will perform a file check only to see if a report has already ran today.
-CRON Use as a fail safe run at a specific time if some stops havent reported research.
+CRON Use as a fail safe run at a specific time if some stops haven’t reported research.
 Do no use with -c.

 **Example Pokemon, Items and Stradust reports:**